 Employers tend to find that referred candidates are of a higher caliber versus candidates that apply through a job board or career website, plus they are better suited for the position.
-That's because the employees who recommend them have been through the hiring process and know exactly what the company wants — and they're willing to stake their reputation on someone they believe is a match.
+That’s because the employees who recommend them have been through the hiring process and know exactly what the company wants – and they’re willing to stake their reputation on someone they believe is a match.

 “The referring employee most likely will prequalify the candidate, because the referrer does not want to tarnish his or her reputation within the company with an unsuccessful hire,” said Laura Kerekes, chief knowledge officer of HR solutions company ThinkHR.
 “The candidates also generally have a more realistic view of the job and company because of the additional insights they receive from the referring employee.”

-If some of your best employees are passing along the resumes of people they know, you may want to prioritize those particular candidates.
-People tend to recommend people similar to themselves, so if you have a top performer making a recommendation, odds are he or she will be recommending other top performers, said Jan Jones, author of "The CEO's Secret Weapon" (Palgrave Macmillan, 2015).
+If some of your best employees are passing along the resumes of people they know, you may want to prioritize those candidates.
+People tend to recommend people similar to themselves, so if you have a top performer making a recommendation, odds are he or she will recommend other top performers, said Jan Jones, author of “The CEO’s Secret Weapon” (Palgrave Macmillan, 2015).

 “The people being referred perform well, because they don’t want to let down the person who referred them,” Jones said.

-Passive candidates who aren't looking for a new job could be a better fit for your position than active applicants, and may even be open to exploring the opportunity of working for your company.
-However, unless you take the time to research and recruit them, you'll likely miss out on your chance to convince them.
-With an employee referral program, your staff can tackle this difficult, expensive and time-consuming part of the recruiting process for you.
+Passive candidates who aren’t looking for a new job could be a better fit for your position than active applicants, and may even be open to exploring the opportunity of working for your company.
+However, unless you take the time to research and recruit them, you’ll likely miss out on your chance to convince them.
+With an employee referral program, your staff can tackle this difficult, expensive and time-consuming aspect of the recruiting process for you.

-"[With referrals], the company obtains access to talent that may not be actively looking but are willing to look at your company because of the encouragement of someone they know and respect," Kerekes told Business News Daily.
+“[With referrals], the company obtains access to talent that may not be actively looking but are willing to look at your company because of the encouragement of someone they know and respect,” said Kerekes.